neopragma/java-unit-testing/docs/presentation-notes.md

 It's a common convention to write the name as primer nombre, initial of the segundo nombre, primer appellido, and initial of the segundo appellido.

-Use an AI coding assistant to enhance the previous solution per the instructions on the slide.
+Use the same AI coding assistant (same session) to enhance the previous solution per the instructions on the slide.

 ## When Unit Testing Is Not Useful